 It doesn’t exist!
 You’re never “done” becoming a fire adapted community, and every community’s journey toward fire adaptation is unique.

-The tool is a simple PDF document containing a series of questions.
+The tool is a PDF document containing a series of questions.
 Completing the assessment is a four-step process.
 Detailed information about who should be involved and how long the process takes can be found in the FAC SAT User and Facilitator’s Guide.

 An earlier version of the FAC SAT was tested by FAC Net communities who provided feedback to help us improve the tool and develop guidance about different ways communities could use it.
 If you have feedback or questions about FAC SAT, we would like to hear from you.